Symbolic Model Construction for Saturated Constrained Horn Clauses: Preliminaries and Notation

 independent of the arguments of the literals.
 Then, take the multiset extension to order clauses.
 To handle constrained clauses extend the relation such that constraint literals (in our case arithmetic literals) are always smaller than first-order literals.
 We conflate the notation of all extensions into the symbol $\prec$ and define $\preceq$ as the reflexive closure of $\prec$.
-Note that $\prec$ is only total for ground atoms/literals/clauses.
-However, this is sufficient for a hierarchic-superposition order~\cite{DBLP:conf/birthday/0001W19}.
+Note that $\prec$ is only total for ground atoms/literals/clauses, which is sufficient for a hierarchic superposition order~\cite{DBLP:conf/birthday/0001W19}.

 \begin{definition}[$\prec$-maximal Literal] A literal $L$ is called \emph{$\prec$-maximal} in a clause $C$ if there exists a grounding substitution $\sigma$ for $C$, such that there is no different $L' \in C$ for which $L\sigma \prec L'\sigma$.
 The literal $L$ is called \emph{strictly $\prec$-maximal} if there is no different $L' \in C$ for which $L\sigma \preceq L'\sigma$. \end{definition}